Access to Justice

 Often, parents come talk to us about their special education matter and end up deciding that it costs too much to hire an attorney.
 Often, we talk to parents in situations where a child's education has been wrecked for years, often beyond repair.
 We wish we could have helped them sooner.
 This raises questions.
 When do you need an attorney or parent advocate?
 When would an attorney add value to your child's life that outweighs the cost?

-Interactions between parents of children with disabilities and school districts can go wrong in so many ways: refusal to evaluate a child; inadequate IEP; not carrying out the IEP; harassing or bullying the child; refusing access to extracurricular activities; and many more.
+A multi-chapter resource about how interactions between parents of children with disabilities and school districts can go wrong in so many ways: refusal to evaluate a child; inadequate IEP; not carrying out the IEP; harassing or bullying the child; refusing access to extracurricular activities; and many more.
 This frustrates parents and students.
 When this happens, what can you do?